 Operating heavy equipment like the back hoe may need special training and even certification to ensure the driver doesn’t cause any physical harm or damage to property.
 If you aren’t covered with a back hoe insurance policy, expect large payouts from your own pocket in case of a third-party liability claim or severe property damage.

 If you don’t observe proper maintenance of your back hoe unit accidents may occur, like a collision due to faulty wiring of lights.

 What should be covered in your back hoe insurance policy?

 Insurance policies for heavy equipment and machinery do vary and may depend on where they are used as well as their physical structural build.
 If you feel your concerns require somebody with expertise in machinery insurance policies, it is strongly recommended that you consult a licensed broker.
 Request a one-on-one meeting to discuss your insurance requirements, including the risks your heavy equipment faces while in use.
 A good insurance policy must provide peace of mind that you are protected for anything that may arise, regardless of whether the back hoe is in use, on the road or stored.

-Truck Insurance HQ are experienced insurance brokers who specialise in the earthmoving sector and are ready to provide you with advise and quotes tailored to your insurance needs.
+Truck Insurance HQ are experienced insurance brokers who specialize in the earthmoving sector and are ready to provide you with advice and quotes tailored to your insurance needs.
 For all your Back Hoe Insurance needs, you can request a quote online or call our office on 1300 815 344 to get a quote.